Extending homeomorphisms on Cantor cubes: Homeomorphisms on product spaces

 \section{Homeomorphisms on product spaces}

-For any space $X$ let $\mathcal H(X)$ denote the set of all homeomorphisms on $X$ equipped with the compact-open topology.
+For any space $X$ let $\mathcal H(X)$ denote the set of all homeomorphisms of $X$ equipped with the compact-open topology.
 In this section we prove that $\mathcal H(X)$, where $X$ is a product of compact metric spaces, is an absolute extensor for compact 0-dimensional spaces.
-Our proof uses the technique developed in \cite{m}.
+This is easily seen (see the proof of Theorem 3.4 below) when $X$ is a countable product.
+So, the interesting case is when $X$ is an uncountable product of metric compacta.
+We use the technique developed in \cite{m}.